ethan0905/Starton_hackathon_2022/README.md

 - Figma to design and prototype the website
 - Trello to manage the project development
 - TailwindCSS and ReactJS for frontend
-- Starton API for the smart contracts managements and ipfs file upload
+- Starton API for the smart contracts managements and file upload
 - IPFS for the decentralised datastorage

 #### What was your biggest technical challenge and how does your solution solve it?